Bharathkumardyavakkalavar/Auto_Encoders_denoising/README.md

 cd autoencoders_keras.ipynb
 ```

-2. Run the Jupyter Notebook file (`denoising_autoencoder.ipynb`) to train the autoencoder and visualize the results.
+2. Run the Jupyter Notebook file (`autoencoders_keras.ipynb`) to train the autoencoder and visualize the results.

 3. Save the trained model for future use.